 If you have not read my article on How To Use Flash Once in PowerPoint then you must give it a read.
 The Flash Once is an incredible effect that can help you to create some realistic animations in PowerPoint.

-A total of 51 animations on 22 different body parts of the Scooter Driver has been applied.
+A total of 51 animations on 22 different body parts of the Scooter Driver have been applied.
 If you read my article on creating Horse Walk Cycle in PowerPoint then you can easily guess the mistakes that I did in this presentation.
-I should draw complete different poses of the Scooter Driver and should apply the Flash Once animation on each of the poses as I did in the Horse Walk Cycle presentation.
-A long list of animations because I applied Flash Once, Appear and Disappear effect on different body parts to show or hide them at a particular time.
-We could show 8 complete different poses of the scooter driver using Flash Once only.
+I should draw completely different poses of the Scooter Driver and should apply the Flash Once animation on each of the poses as I did in the Horse Walk Cycle presentation.
+A long list of animations because I applied Flash Once, Appear and Disappear effects on different body parts to show or hide them at a particular time.
+We could show 8 completely different poses of the scooter driver using Flash Once only.

 - Scooter Tyres: Grow/Shrink Emphasis Effect with 115% rate with Auto Reverse and No Smoothness with a very short duration of 0.25 and Repeating 20 Times.
 Later, use Animation Painter to replicate the Front Tyre effects on Back Tyre as both objects have the same animations.